afanblue/refineryOMS/SystemManual.md

  - MISC is used to specify the type of fluid being transferred (CONTENT_TYPE_VW)
  -

 ### Tanks

 Tanks currently are related to two tags, a temperature and a level tag, both are analog inputs.
 This allows us to specify in process units and field displays a tank which automatically implies (supplies?) the temperature and level.
 These tags are related to the tank through the REL_TAG_TAG table with a null CODE value.

 Other potential tags related to a tank would be a pump (output pump), valves, and pipes.
 These items are also related to the tank through the REL_TAG_TAG table, but their CODE value is either "IN" or "OUT", depending on whether the tank is a transfer source or destination.

 Currently, there is no temperature compensation for volume so that the volumes are all compared at standard temperature.

+The volume is computed using interpolations with the VOLUME table.
+The units are bbl, barrels.

 ### Transfers